-Dubai Culture Promotes Cultural Tourism At Arabian Travel Market 2024
+Dubai Culture promotes cultural tourism at Arabian Travel Market 2024

-(MENAFN- Dubai PR Network) Dubai, UAE, 9 May 2024: Dubai Culture and Arts Authority (Dubai Culture) successfully concluded its participation in the 31st Arabian Travel Market (ATM), held at the Dubai World Trade Centre from 6 to 9 May.
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 9 May 2024: Dubai Culture and Arts Authority (Dubai Culture) successfully concluded its participation in the 31st Arabian Travel Market (ATM), held at the Dubai World Trade Centre from 6 to 9 May.
 This prominent exhibition serves as an essential platform for showing Dubai's renowned landmarks and tourist attractions.
 The event facilitated valuable exchanges of knowledge and featured innovations in aviation, accommodation, hospitality, and tourism.
 Through its participation in ATM, the Authority aimed to stimulate cultural tourism in Dubai and cement its position as a preferred global destination for living, working, and entertainment.

 During its participation at the Dubai Government Pavilion, Dubai Culture showcased an array of its finest cultural assets including Al Shindagha Museum, the UAE’s largest heritage museum, that narrates Dubai's unique story, its origins, and the traditional lifestyle that was prevalent from the mid-19th century to the 1970s.
 Spread across 22 pavilions across over 80 houses designed to global standards, the museum presents a diverse array of artefacts, films, and old photographs, with contributions from over 100 local community members, rendering it a unique cultural heritage experience.